Jbjcool1997/proj3ML/README1.md

 ## Model Deployment

-*TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+The best AutoML was deloyed (VotingEnsemble) - The model was succesfully deployed and the endpoint being active.

 Pipeline endpoint:
 ![image](https://github.com/user-attachments/assets/e029f1bb-97fe-4bc5-94ea-c7bc129a94b1)